digital-sound-antiques/spfm-test/README.md

-This project is obsolete.
+This project is experimental and obsolete.
 New [node-spfm](https://github.com/digital-sound-antiques/node-spfm) is available.

 # SPFM-TEST